leonore/deep-learning-for-immune-cells/data/evaluation_plan.md

 ## Artifacts to evaluate

 * Autoencoder
-* Clustering (t-sne/UMAP)
+* Clustering
 * Image segmentation

 ## Evaluation methods

 ### Autoencoder

-* Plot loss
+1. Plot loss
-  * Have an element of comparison, like the CIFAR dataset
-  * Compare to first tries with full image
+  * Compare loss values to first tries with full image, without sliding window
-* Show reconstructed image
+2. Show reconstructed image
   * Visual satisfaction
-  * Progress
+  * Progress compared to relu feature maps + reconstructed without sliding window

 ### Clustering

 * For each dataset:
-  * Look at how different the images look under human visualisation
+  1. Look at how different the images look under human visualisation
-  * Run UMAP (faster) or t-sne (more well researched)
+  2. Run UMAP (faster) or t-sne (more well researched)
-  * Labels can tell us if clustering is satisfactory
+  3. Labels can tell us if clustering is satisfactory
-  * Look at outliers if outlier visualisation function works
+  4. Look at outliers if outlier visualisation function works
 * If clusters are obtained: it worked!

 ### Image segmentation

 #### As a technique
-* Compare speed of K-means vs. thresholding
+1. Compare speed of K-means vs. thresholding
-* Compare quality of K-means vs. thresholding (is it satisfactory?)
+2. Compare quality of K-means vs. thresholding (is it satisfactory?)
-* Evaluate thresholding tactic with another b&w dataset e.g. Fashion MNIST
+3. Evaluate thresholding tactic with another b&w dataset e.g. Fashion MNIST

 #### For calculating overlap metrics

-* Calculate overlap metrics
+1. Calculate overlap metrics
-* Record to a file
+2. Record to a file
-* Plot results in difference to target results
+3. Plot results in difference to target results